sandwich-coder/CubeDimAE/README.md

 ## 1. Introduction

 A proof-of-concept(PoC), this paper aims to reduce the wasted effort finding the proper size of the latent space in designing an autoencoder by estimating in advance the intrinsic dimension of a dataset.
-The estimation process was inspired by how human interpolates discontinuous set of points and imagine a continuous analogue.
 The estimation process has shown 100% accuracy on synthetic datasets and saved over 40% of time on hyper-parameter tuning.